 under doormats, in mailboxes and over doorways.
 Ensure everyone in the household

 has a spare key and give a spare set to a trusted neighbor.

 • Make sure that you have renter’s insurance, in the unfortunate event that you are

 burglarized, at least your valuables will be covered.

 IF YOU ARRIVE TO YOUR RESIDENCE AND BELIEVE SOMEONE MAY BE INSIDE, DO NOT CONFRONT THE BURGLAR.

 * Retreat to a safe area and contact the Hoboken Police at 201-420-2100.

 * In the event that you are the victim of a burglary, do not touch any surfaces or items the burglar may have touched and immediately contact the police.

 There is nothing that can replace vigilant, caring and concerned neighbors and friends.

 - 33He has an extensive criminal history robbing and stealing, leading to 19 arrests since 2015.
 It finally caught up with David Diaz again.
-The 34-year-old was arrested Friday by the Hoboken Police Department’s Investigations Bureau for crimes committed May 30.
-Diaz is charged with burglary, possession of burglar tools and…
+Photo Credit: NJ.com/Hudson The 34-year-old was arrested Friday by the Hoboken Police Department’s Investigations Bureau for crimes committed May 30, according to The Jersey Journal.
+Diaz is…